 Yes, you can buy a 30″ round board for charcuterie should you be catering lots of events or hosting massive backyard shindigs, but these days, you’ll likely end up scrambling to fill it up.
 Here are some boards that are sized just right for family entertaining, home movie nights, and appetizers-for-dinner dinners.

-Our favorite boards for charcuterie boards: This long, slim acacia-wood board at Sur la Table
+Our favorite boards for charcuterie boards: A long, slim wood board like the ones at Sur la Table

 1. A long, skinny board that’s perfect for small charcuterie spreads